hackvertor/hackvertor/README.md

 # Hackvertor

 Hackvertor is a tag based conversion tool written in Java implemented as a Burp Suite extension.
 Tags are constructed as follows:
-<@base64_0><@/base64_0> the @ symbol is used as an identifier that it's a Hackvertor tag followed by the name of the tag in this case base64, the name is then followed by an underscore and a unique tag number.
+<@base64><@/base64> the @ symbol is used as an identifier that it's a Hackvertor tag followed by the name of the tag in this case base64.

 Tags also support arguments.
-The find tag allows you to find a string by regex and has parenthesis after the unique tag number:
+The find tag allows you to find a string by regex and has parenthesis after the tag name:
-<@find_0("\\w")>abc<@/find_0> this indicates it supports arguments.
-The argument in this case is the regex string to find on the text inbetween the tags.
-Hackvertor allows you to use two types of arguments either strings (double, single) or numbers (including hex).
+<@find("\\w")>abc<@/find> this indicates it supports arguments.
+The argument in this case is the regex string to find on the text in-between the tags.
+Hackvertor allows you to use three types of arguments either strings (double, single), boolean (true, false) or numbers (including hex).

 # Changelog